jakartaee/platform/jakartaee10/JakartaEE10ReleasePlan.md

 ## Component Specification Project Releases
 As mentioned, many of the Component Specification projects have already declared their intent for either a Major or Minor version update for Jakarta EE 10.
-These projects have already submitted or completed their Plan Reviews for inclusion in Jakarta EE 10.
+These projects have already submitted or completed their Plan Reviews for inclusion in Jakarta EE 10, and are driving towards a 4Q2021 release.
 These updates are outlined in the sections below.

 ## Deliverables in Jakarta EE 10